 "That's a tremendous amount of sugar.
 We do drink a lot of sugar beverages.
 Milk and 100% juice do have some nutrients but most of the other sugared beverages we drink don't have any nutrients; they don't really benefit our diet.
-They just add calories," according to Canada.
+They just add calories." (:24)